 Putting it all on paper can make it seem more financially daunting than it has to be.
 Scouts BSA tries its best to make sure everyone who wants to join can have a chance, and there are always ways to lower the cost.

 Uniform Exchanges, Troop Libraries, and Camperships

-Since there are a lot of scouts who pass through troops, there are plenty of hand-me-down resources available to new members.
+Since there are a lot of Scouts who pass through troops, there are often plenty of hand-me-down resources available to new members.